May 18, 2021

 May is Mental Health Awareness Month.
 Positive mental health, including taking time for self-care, is part of a healthy lifestyle.
 That is something we take very seriously!
 Each year millions of Americans face the reality of living with a mental illness.
 This includes depression and other mood disorders.
 Part of what makes these conditions so tricky to treat is that they are complicated.
 Often, there isn’t just one singular root cause and therefore not a quick “fix” either.
-What’s going on in your life around you certainly plays a role, but we also know that brain chemicals do too.
+What’s going on in your life around you certainly play a role, but we also know that brain chemicals do too.

 When it comes to brain chemicals, you’ve probably heard of Dopamine and Serotonin.
 In fact, Serotonin is literally referred to by doctors and scientists as the “feel-good” hormone.
 There’s another chemical that some professionals say is even more important: Brain-derived neurotrophic factor, better known as BDNF.